lokikl/vim-ctrlp-ag/README.md

 - Set the variable `g:ctrlp_ag_timeout` to the number of seconds that the timeout filter should wait for ag to complete.
 (Default: `10`) Don't touch `g:ctrlp_ag_filter` if you want to use this filter.
-- Set the variable `g:ctrlp_ag_search_base` to change search base from PWD to current file directory.
+- Set the variable `g:ctrlp_ag_search_base` to change search base from PWD to current file directory or an arbitrary directory.
+  Please see the Create Mapping section for example.

 [1]: https://github.com/kien/ctrlp.vim
 [2]: https://github.com/ivalkeen/vim-ctrlp-tjump